 As vaccines continue to roll out and restrictions ease, the return to the office and preparing for the path forward is on every business leader’s mind.
 Chris Kane, the author of Where is My Office?
-Reimagining the Workplace for the 21st Century, joined Alistair Shepherd-Cross, Teamit’s President & Co-Founder and Candace Giesbrecht, Teamit’s Director of the Remote Performance Academy to discuss the future of workplaces.
+Reimagining the Workplace for the 21st Century, joined Alistair Shepherd-Cross, Teamit’s President & Co-Founder and Candace Giesbrecht, Teamit’s Director of Talent Strategy to discuss the future of workplaces.

 Chris has worked in the corporate real estate sector for over 30 years, having operated as a Partner at JLL, Vice President of International Corporate Real Estate for The Walt Disney Company and Head of Workplace at the BBC, where he was responsible for the creation of MediaCityUK.